What is the purpose of this document?

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.

-If you have any questions about this privacy notice, please contact our Director, Catherine Mitchell, or the lawyer you are dealing with.
+If you have any questions about this privacy notice, please contact our Director, Catherine Mitchell, or the fee earner you are dealing with.